SiaFoundation/siad/modules/renter/README.md

     section at the end of each section?
   - Update list of submodules to be links to README files was submodule READMEs are ready
+  - If we like this format for the README we should document it and make it standard for consistency between module READMEs.
+Things to consider:
+     - What gets `highlighted`
+     - What gets linked
+     - What Sections to have and order
+  - Confirm all assumptions have tests

 ## Submodules
 The Renter has several submodules that each perform a specific function for the